Frequently asked questions

 Why is it important for a person with lived experience to co-produce and co-deliver all the courses?

 People with lived experience model recovery and are able to instil hope in others.
-They provide insight and inspiration to people who receive services, BRC staff and other supporters.
+They provide insight and inspiration to people who receive services, Buckinghamshire Recovery College staff and other supporters.

 How is the content of the courses designed?